The Expanse (TV series): Music

+Language

+The Belter characters speak Belter Creole, an invented language created for the show by linguist Nick Farmer; these characters speak English with a distinctive accent.
+As explained in one article, "People who have migrated to the Belt come from all over Earth speaking dozens of languages, and they're often isolated for years at a time on remote mining stations.
+To communicate, they evolve a creole called Belter, which becomes the lingua franca for what is essentially the solar system's new proletariat."

 Release

 The pilot episode was screened at San Diego Comic-Con in July 2015.
 In the United States, seasons 1 to 3 of The Expanse were broadcast by Syfy and streamed on Amazon Prime Video.
 In Canada, these seasons aired on Space and streamed on Crave.
 In New Zealand, these seasons aired on Sky.
 In all other countries where Netflix is available, seasons 1 and 2 were streamed until September 2018.
-On February 8, 2019, Prime Video took over exclusive distribution of the first three seasons worldwide in preparation for premier of the fourth season in 2019.
+On February 8, 2019, Prime Video took over exclusive distribution of the first three seasons worldwide in preparation for premiere of the fourth season in 2019.

+The complete series has been released on Blu-ray and DVD as both individual seasons and a complete series set.